lctzz540/Cellphone-Store-WebApp-Django/README.md

    Access the application in your web browser at <http://localhost:8000>.

 2. Dump data:
-   You can also use data which I have crawled by load the `database_dump.sql`.
+   You can also use data which is crawled by load the `database_dump.sql`.
 Or you can use it if you have issues about database

 3. Add admin: